 The healthcare industry in America is always expanding.
-The statistics for healthcare show that by the year 2020, the industry should bring in an incredible $8.7334 trillion, up from $7.077 trillion back in 2015.
+The statistics for healthcare show that by 2022, the industry should bring in an incredible $8.7334 trillion, up from $7.077 trillion back in 2015.
 Pharmaceutical companies have long been poised to benefit from this growth.
 They seek to expand to take advantage of the aging of the populations not only in the U.S. but in all of the developed world.

 The Research and Testing of New Drugs Is Rife With Inefficiencies Today